Getting Started With Web Soil Survey

 Then click points on the map to define your AOI.

 To finish, either double click the last point,

-or press CTRL while clicking the last point.
+or hold down the Control key while clicking the last point.

 - To set your AOI to a whole Soil Survey Area, in Quick Navigation,